ICPRplshelp/UofT-Timetable-Manager/PROJECT_REPORT.md

     cells, course cells, and so on. *(97f1a44)*
     Note: this isn't an abstract class because I don't need any inheritance, other than for the purpose of default values.
-    This was originally called `Cellable`, but the working was awkward.
+    This was originally called `Cellable`, but the wording was awkward.

 ## All design patterns